Dorothy Leland

-Dr. Dorothy Leland became the 19th president, and the second female president, of Georgia College & State University on January 1, 2004.
-She was appointed as the third Chancellor for University of California, Merced, on May 18, 2011, replacing Sung-Mo "Steve" Kang.
-In 2019 she announced plans to retire.
+Dorothy Leland, also known as Dorothy Leland Wilson, is an American academic administrator, university president and chancellor.
+She was the 19th president, and the second female president, of Georgia College & State University from 2004 until 2011.
+Leland was appointed as the third Chancellor for University of California, Merced, replacing Sung-Mo "Steve" Kang from May 18, 2011, until 2019.
+In 2019, she announced plans to retire.